 The sandstone that overlays the deposit and basement rocks is water-bearing, with large volumes of water under significant pressure.
 We will freeze the ore zone and surrounding ground in the area to be mined to prevent water from entering the mine and to help stabilize weak rock formations.

 Our plan is to use a hybrid freezing approach.
 We will use surface freezing to support the rampup period and underground freezing for the longer term development of the mine.
-Through 2012, we continued to drill freezeholes from surface, expand the surface freezing infrastructure and put the new freezeholes in operation.
-To meet our production schedule, the ground has to be fully frozen in the area being mined before we begin jet boring.
+Through 2013, we continued to drill freezeholes from surface, expand the surface freezing infrastructure and put the new freezeholes in operation.
+To manage our risks and meet our production schedule, the area being mined must meet specific ground freezing requirements before we begin jet boring.